yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 1. Use adjacency matrix to record whether there are edges between vertices.
 But waste space and hard to add new vertex
 2. Use hashtable is better on flexibility, space, and speed
+3. Other common algorithms
+    * Topological sort/ordering
+        * Def: Topological ordering is a directed graph where the directed edge AB, the A will always comes before B
+        * Application:
+            * Finding cycle: use the def to find
+        * Implementation:
+            * Kahn's Algorithm
+                * Def: repeat to process of removing node without dependencies (and their outgoing edges)
+                * How:
+                    1. Calculate the dependencies(incoming edge) and start with the node with 0 dependencies,
+                    2. Then add to queue
+                    3. Process then remove from, update the dependencies array and add the new nodes with no dependencies
+                    4. use an index to count the nodes that put into sorting process
+                    5. check if # of nodes == index, if not then there is at least a cycle since some of the nodes are not processed
+    * Uinion find

 ### **9.4 Common mistake points**